dotnet/AspNetCore.Docs/aspnetcore/mvc/views/razor.md

 ::: moniker range=">= aspnetcore-2.1"

-With .NET Core SDK 2.1 or later, the [Razor SDK](xref:razor-pages/sdk) is used.
+With .NET Core SDK 2.1 or later, the [Razor SDK](xref:razor-pages/sdk) handles compilation of Razor files.
 When building a project, the Razor SDK generates an *obj/<build_configuration>/<target_framework_moniker>/Razor* directory in the project root.
 The directory structure within the *Razor* directory mirrors the project's directory structure.

 Consider the following directory structure in an ASP.NET Core 2.1 Razor Pages project targeting .NET Core 2.1: